Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 6+, suit of armour (requires attunement)_

 This magic suit of armour retains its weight but is formfitting and wearable under clothes without detection.
-It also grants its wearer **:d20-adv: Advantage**{ .d20 } on Dexterity (Stealth) checks.
+It also grants its wearer **:d20-adv: Advantage**{.d20} on Dexterity (Stealth) checks.

 At level 10, this armour grants its wearer a +1 bonus to Armour Class.
 This bonus increases to +2 at level 17.